sam0x17/gcf.cr/README.md

 that methods like `send`, `send_file`, and `redirect` stop execution when they are run, meaning any code after these methods will not run unless it was already defined in an `at_exit` block.
 If you do not call one of these methods in your function, your function will run until it times out.

+Once you are done writing your function, you can deploy it using `gcf --deploy`.

+## Crystal API

+A crystal-based API is provided for communicating with the Google Cloud Function host process so you can do things like log to the console redirect the browser, or send textual or file-based data to the browser.
+The API is a thin layer on top of the underlying ExpressJS API used by Google Cloud Functions, and uses a combination of inter-process communication and files to send data to/from the host process.

 ### console.log(msg)